learn-co-students/technical-coach-submitting-a-jira-ticket-learn-experts-testing-batch/README.md

 When creating your ticket make sure to include:

-* Error category (eg IDE, Chat, UI, etc)
+* Error category (e.g. IDE, Chat, UI, etc.)
 * Student, lab, and environment info
-  * Include the full name of the student, their Github username, their email (if they do not have a Github username), and a link to the student's admin profile)
+  * Include the full name of the student, their Github username, their email (if they do not have a Github username).
+It's also nice to include a link to the student's admin profile.
   * Include OS version and IDE version (if student is using the IDE)
 * A brief description of the issue/error
 * What you saw and what you expected to see